Research-Informatics/data-guide/pages/orders.md

 #### **Inpatient Standing Orders**
 - **Orders Prepared for Potential Use**:
   - Some inpatient orders, such as those for **restraints** or emergency interventions, are placed in advance to ensure they are available if needed.
-These orders are often "sent" or marked as active, but their **metadata alone does not confirm** whether the intervention actually occurred.
+These orders are often "sent" but further data is required to determined whether the intervention actually occurred.
-  - For example, a restraint order might be placed as a precaution during a behavioral health admission, but unless additional documentation (e.g., nursing notes, flowsheets, or administration logs) is reviewed, you cannot ascertain whether the restraint was applied.
+  - For example, a restraint order might be placed as a precaution during a behavioral health admission, but unless additional documentation (e.g., nursing notes, is reviewed, you cannot ascertain whether the restraint was applied.

-- **How to Validate Usage**:
-  - To determine whether a standing order was executed:
-    - Check **flowsheet data** for documentation of the event (e.g., restraint usage logs).
-    - Look at **nursing notes** or **incident reports** that provide contextual evidence of execution.
+  - The CDW-R will work with study teams when necessary and leverage advanced NLP techniques to ensure they have the data necessary to operationalize their analysis.

 #### **Outpatient Standing Orders**
 - **Orders Scheduled in Advance**:
   - Some orders are placed well in advance of the intended date of execution.
 Examples include:
     - **Screening mammograms**: A standing order may be created months or even a year before the scheduled appointment.
     - **Vaccinations**: Orders may be placed during routine checkups for administration during the flu season.

-- **Implications for Research**:
-  - The **order placement date** might significantly differ from the **execution date**, which is critical to consider when analyzing outpatient data.
+  - In these cases, the ordering date might significantly differ from the performed date which is critical to consider when analyzing outpatient data.
+As such, the CDW-R will ensure this is considered in the query derivation stages and curate the data accordingly.
-  - For instance, a mammogram order placed in January with an appointment scheduled for October would appear active for several months.
-To accurately tie the order to an event, you must query scheduling data or procedure completion records.

-- **Validation Techniques**:
-  - Cross-reference with **appointment data** or **procedure results** to confirm whether and when the order was carried out.
-  - For vaccinations, check **medication administration records (MAR)** for evidence of administration.

 #### **General Considerations**
 - Standing orders reflect **intent**, not necessarily **execution**.